firesidetoolkit/firesidetoolkit.github.io/support.md

 you would like to delete.
 Click the "Delete Button" button on the bottom right of the "Button Properties" section.
 The button's name will be removed from the "Current Buttons" list.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.<br>
-_Warning:_ You cannot recover deleted Buttons after you save your changes.
+_Warning:_ You cannot recover deleted buttons after you save your changes.

 ### Paths with No Buttons
 Paths with no buttons serve several purposes, such as being used in your games ending or for the start or end of a